About NU Hospitals Infection Control Committee/h3>

 - We value our patient’s feedback through hand hygiene monitoring tool, which is provided at the time of admission.
-And we are at 90-100% compliance rate.
+And we are at a 90-100% compliance rate.

 HICC Surveillants team:

-The particular surveillant will circulate rounds observation report to all the other team members and at the same time, observation feedback from the other surveillant will be corrected by the senior nurse and in charge with corrective actions.
+The particular surveillant will circulate rounds observation report to all the other team members and at the same time, observation feedback from the other surveillant will be corrected by the senior nurse and in charge of corrective actions.

 Infection Control Nurse (ICN) monitors the in patients on devices such as urinary catheters, central lines and endotracheal tubes and reports if they have infections; patients who have undergone open surgical procedure inside operating room and maintenance haemodialysis patients who are on outpatient dialysis are also monitored for the occurrence of events.
-The data collected in event forms and denominator forms are used for measurement of certain outcome parameters which are subsequently analysed for the root cause.
+The data collected in event forms and denominator forms are used for the measurement of certain outcome parameters which are subsequently analyzed for the root cause.

 - Catheters Associated Urinary Tract Infection (CAUTI) = 0%

 - Centre Line Associated Blood Stream Infection (CLABSI) = 5-7%